ghoomfrog/silili/README.md

 - *wis* is a forward hand forming a circle with all fingers touching, opening and closing.
 - *jam* is an OK hand, not near the head.
 - *pwal* is pretending to lift an invisible ball.
-- *maka* is a version of the sideways "tiny" hand gesture where the index and thumb are very spread.
+- *mam* is a version of the sideways "tiny" hand gesture where the index and thumb are very spread.
-- *pilin* is pretending to shake a cup left and right.
+- *pwin* is pretending to shake a cup left and right.
 - *wam* is a flapping hand near and toward the face with a closed mouth.
 - *kwal* is an upward flat hand moving down.
 - *saj* is pretending to throw a ball up, starting with a downward hand.
-- *tupu* is a downward flat hand moving down.
+- *twil* is a downward flat hand moving down.
 - *was* is prentending to use a cup as a spyglass.
 - *pala* is a downward flat hand moving from one side to the other.
 - *lwi* is a downward fist rotating to become sideways.
 - *sata* is a vertical sideways flat hand with all fingers touching, not near the head or chest.
 - *lanka* is pretending to pull an invisible ball sideways out of the way.
 - *liki* is a vertical sideways flat hand with fingers bent 90 degrees, in front of the chest.
-- *nuku* is a vertical sideways flat hand with fingers bent 90 degrees, rotated 45 degrees to look like a triangular dome.
+- *nuki* is a vertical sideways flat hand with fingers bent 90 degrees, rotated 45 degrees to look like a triangular dome.
 - *wiw* is a forward-pointing index doing a twirling gesture.
 - *pampa* is a version of the upward "tiny" hand gesture where the index and thumb are very spread.
 - *tiw* is pretending to dust something off the shoulder opposite to the hand.